nottinghamtec/Main-Website/content/try-it.md

 draft: true
 ---

-Interested in working backstage with sound and lights?
-Come to our introduction session - we'll be covering the basics on how to use our sound and lighting systems, the essential health and safety information, and our members website.
-TEC provide sound and lights to many events throughout the year, ranging from a small open mic to Grad Ball, and you can be part of it.
-If you're interested in working backstage in live events, this is the place for you.

-Our Kickstart Try-It session is aimed at new members, whether you're brand new to TEC or came in September and want a reminder of the basics.
-We'll be covering the main areas that we work in on the majority of events, and give you the chance to play with the state-of-the-art kit.
+Interested in working on the technical side of events?
+Come along to one of our try it sessions, where we will introduce you to some of our kit and how to use it.
+We support a wide variety of events which run throughout the academic year, ranging from a small open mic night to multi venue events such as Graduation Ball.

+Our Try-It session is aimed at those with little previous experience, but we welcome those with any level of technical expertise.
+We will provide you with the training necessary to jump right in and be part of the team.
+So come along and see what we're all about.

 At this session, we'll be covering: